-Professional Conduct
+Professional Code of Conduct

 All employees are expected to act in a friendly, courteous manner when interacting with our members and the general public.
+Participants are to be seen for their assets.
+Employees and students are to follow all polices & procedures and act in accordance with our mission, vision and theory of change.